kairome/eslint-plugin-grouped-import/README.md

 ## Rule setup

+1. Install the plugin: `yarn add eslint-plugin-grouped-import`
-1. Add `grouped-import` to your plugins array in eslint config file.
+2. Add `grouped-import` to your plugins array in eslint config file.
 2. Add rule `grouped-import/group` to the list of your rules.

 ## Rule schema